 DEQ response: DEQ permittees may submit permit modification applications to DEQ for review and determination if the proposal is protective of public health and the environment.
 If after review and a public comment period DEQ determines the proposal to be compliant with state law and protective of public health and the environment, DEQ will issue the permit modification.
-In the case of POTB, DEQ felt the proposed acceptance of type 3 feedstocks would be protective as proposed and issued the permit with a permit requirement that digestate, if applied to soil, must be done at agricultural operations at agronomic application rates and in accordance with an ODA approved nutrient management plan.
-The POTB Anaerobic Digester permit does not limit the types of feedstocks accepted, but the facility must be operated in a manner that is protective of public health and the environment, including the disposition of digestate.
+In the case of POTB, DEQ considered the proposed acceptance of type 3 feedstocks to be protective as proposed and issued the permit with a permit requirement that digestate applied to soil must be done so at agronomic application rates and in accordance with an ODA approved nutrient management plan.
+The POTB anaerobic digester permit does not limit the types or quantities of feedstocks accepted, but the facility must be operated in a manner that is protective of public health and the environment, including the disposition of digestate.
+DEQ rules and the POTB permit require that POTB obtain DEQ approval of the operations plan including feedstocks accepted by the anaerobic digester and disposition of digestate.

 The temporary rule language applies to digestate from any anaerobic digester that takes any type of feedstock that is to be applied to soil.
 The POTB digester uses manure as its primary feedstock and sends it back to farms for soil application.
 During the permit modification process, DEQ discovered that POTB is not an agricultural operation and was subject to meeting a pathogen reduction standard of 1000 MPN.
-Agricultural operations (farms) that have anaerobic digesters digesting manure also apply digestate to soil but are exempt from meeting that standard; a discrepancy in the rules.
+Agricultural operations (farms) that have anaerobic digesters digesting manure also apply digestate to soil but are exempt from meeting that standard.
+This presented a discrepancy in the rules.

-The fact that POTB digester uses manure as a feedstock and was subject to the pathogen reduction standard under existing rules, pointed out this discrepancy.
+The fact that the POTB digester uses manure as a feedstock and was subject to the pathogen reduction standard under existing rules, pointed out this discrepancy.
 Manure contains a very high fecal coliform count (in the 10s to 100s of millions).
 Food waste generally has a significantly lower fecal coliform count (hundreds to low thousands).
-Food waste digesters in Oregon are not exempt and test and meet the standard, while manure digesters are usually not operated in a manner to meet that standard.
+Food waste digesters in Oregon are not exempt and test and meet the standard.

 The temporary rule will allow any digestate that is applied to soil at agronomic rates to be exempted from meeting the pathogen reduction limits; regardless of the location of the digester.
 Liquid digestate from digestion of type 3 feedstocks and manure may contain a higher nutrient content.
 The temporary rules require that all liquid digestate that is applied to soil must be applied at agronomic rates; a rate at which nutrients are applied to soil to optimize plant growth and minimize excess application to avoid runoff.

 The costs described above regarding disposal of digestate from type 3 feedstocks including larger winter storage tanks, added land base, and additional hauling by truck are not the subject of this rulemaking.
 Operational requirements for storage and hauling are to be addressed within operations plans for individual anaerobic digesters permitted by DEQ.
+Operations plans must be reviewed and approved by DEQ.

 Comment 10